Emerald, Queensland: History

 The traditional owners include the Gayiri people who occupied the area for tens of thousands of years before European colonisation began in the nineteenth century.
 The Gayiri (Kairi, Khararya) language region takes in the landscape of the Central Highlands Region, including Emerald and the Nogoa River.

 The first European to explore the area was Ludwig Leichhardt between 1843 and 1845.
 The British Colony of Queensland was established in 1859.

-The town takes its name from the emerald and other precious stone deposits in the area and from the pastoral run Emerald Downs, a name chosen circa 1860 by pastoralist Peter Fitzallan Macdonald.
-It is unclear whether emeralds were found in or around Emerald.
+The town takes its name from the pastoral run Emerald Downs, a name chosen circa 1860 by pastoralist Peter Fitzallan Macdonald.
+It has been claimed that the origin of that name relates to the finding of the emerald gemstone, but another claim is that it was named for the lush green pastures in the area.

 Emerald was established in 1879 as a base for the Central line railway from Rockhampton.
 Emerald Post Office opened on 5 June 1879.

 Emerald State School opened on 3 November 1879.
 A secondary department was added to the school in 1919 but that department was closed in 1921.
 The secondary department reopened in 1959 and operated until the separate Emerald State High School opened in 1969.

 St Patrick's Catholic School was established on 31 January 1902 by the Presentation Sisters.
 They provided a boarding facility for girls and boys from 1906 to 1961.
 The last of the Presentation Sisters left the school in 1992 after which it was operated by the Rockhampton Catholic Education Office.

 Emerald North State School opened on 29 January 1980.
 A preschool was added on 20 February 1980.
 A special education unit opened on 23 January 1984.
 The preschool and special education units closed in 1999.

 The Emerald campus of the Capricornia School of Distance Education opened on 1 February 1993.

 The new Emerald Library building opened in 1994.

 Marist College was established in 1996 by the Marist Brothers.

 Denison State School opened on 28 January 1997.
+It takes its name from the County of Denison, which was named after Sir William Denison, the Governor General of the Australian Colonies in the 1850s.

+In October 1999, as part of the Van Gogh Project, the Big Easel was unveiled in Emerald.

-Emerald Christian College (also known as Emerald Educational College) opened in 2001.
+Emerald Christian College (originally known as Emerald Educational College) opened in 2001.